Ronald Mason Jr.

 Ronald Francis Mason Jr. (born January 15, 1953) is an American lawyer and university administrator, serving as the ninth president of the University of the District of Columbia (UDC).
 He took office in July 2015.
-This is Mason's third presidential appointment.
-He was previously chief executive officer at the Southern University System of Louisiana (2010-2015) and Jackson State University (2000-2010).
+This was Mason's third presidential appointment.
+He was previously chief executive officer at the Southern University System of Louisiana (2010–2015) and Jackson State University (2000–2010).
 Before his administration at Jackson State, Mason held several executive appointments over a 17-year tenure at Tulane University, including general counsel, vice president for Finance and Operations and senior vice president and general counsel.

 Early life

 Mason was born the eldest of six children in Los Angeles, California, on January 15, 1953.
 He grew up in New Orleans, Louisiana, where his family has lived for at least six generations.

 Education

 Mason graduated from Columbia College of Columbia University, where he earned a bachelor's degree in 1974, followed by his Juris Doctor degree from Columbia Law School in 1977.